hippke/planejade/README.md

 Plan-e-JADE
 ====================

-Optimal sensitivity for planet transit search with ensemble differential evolution and simultaneous stellar noise detrending
+Optimal sensitivity for planet transit search with simultaneous stellar noise detrending and ensemble differential evolution.

->This new method offers perfect sensitivity: Plan-e-JADE fits a full Mandel-Agol 9-parameter transit model to the data, simultaneously with a wotan biweight filter to remove stellar trends.
-Search is done by iterative fitting with an ensemble differential evolution network.
+>Fit a full Mandel-Agol transit model to the data & simultaneously a wōtan biweight filter to remove stellar trends.
+Search by iterative fitting with an ensemble differential evolution network.
+Provides posterior diagnostics and cornerplots.

 Install with ``pip install planejade``